vrockai/pipeline-test/docs/content.md

 ---

-## Effects of antibiotic duration on the intestinal microbiota and resistome: The PIRATE RESISTANCE project, a cohort study nested within a randomized trial
+## Effects of antibiotic duration on the intestinal microbiota and resistome: The PIRATE RESISTANCE project, a cohort study nested within a randomized trial.
+ 07.09.2021, _S Leo, V Lazarevic, E von Dach, L Kaiser, V Prendki, J Schrenzel, BD Huttner, A Huttner_

+Shortening antibiotic-treatment durations is a key recommendation of antibiotic-stewardship programmes, yet it is based on weak evidence.
+We investigated whether halving antibiotic courses would reduce antibiotic-resistance genes (ARG) in the intestinal microbiomes of patients treated for gram-negative bacteraemia.

 [Source](https://www.thelancet.com/journals/ebiom/article/PIIS2352-3964(21)00359-5/fulltext)

+10.1016/j.ebiom.2021.103566

 ---